Frequently Asked Questions

-A configurable product is one of the most in-demand Magento 2 product types.
+A configurable product in Magento 2 is the most popular product types.
 However, those who have switched to the second version from Magento 1 might have noticed that many settings were updated including configurable products price.

 To see all the backend updates, read Magento 2 Admin Panel Tutorial.

 Here we will consider the latest updates that differ the versions and the basic price settings for configurable products in Magento 2.

 When you created a configurable product in Magento 1 you knew the price you set for the parent product will be assigned to all the associated (in Magento 2 they use Configurations instead of Associated products) products.
 So, the simple product prices were completely ignored.

 For this reason, Magento 1 users have to specify price mark-ups for super attributes (configurable values: color, size, etc.) to show an associated product costs more/less.

 In Magento 2 the super attribute price came to an end.
 See for yourself.